israataha/astro-blog/src/content/blog/fixing-jumpy-screens-during-navigation-in-react-native/index.md

 ---
-title: "React Native: Fixing jumpy screens with React Navigation's Bottom Tabs Navigator"
+title: "React Native: Using useSafeAreaInsets to fix jumpy screens with React Navigation's Bottom Tabs Navigator"
-summary: "Troubleshooting guide to fix jumpy behavior when rendering screens"
+summary: "Troubleshooting guide on how to implement fix useSafeAreaInsets to fix jumpy behavior when rendering screens"
 date: "June 24 2024"
 draft: false
 tags: